Best Of17 min read

 • Best value: ClickUp — no one else comes close on features per dollar

-• Best for documentation: Smartsheet — if your projects live in spreadsheets, this is the natural evolution
+• Best for documentation: Smartsheet — if your projects live in spreadsheets, this is the natural next step

-• Best for client communication: Teamwork — free client seats are a real differentiator
+• Best for client communication: Teamwork — free client seats actually make a difference

 • Best for beginners: Asana — cleanest onboarding, best mobile app